Coves and cats: The best things to do in Hydra, Greece

 Another way to get away from the crowds in the harbour is to take a walk along the coast path to neighbouring Kamini.
 This traditional fishing village has a small harbour full of colourful boats and a small pebbly beach next to an old fort.
 There are also a couple of good traditional Greek tavernas to stop at for lunch – Kodylenia’s and Christina’s.

 The walk to Kamini only takes 15 minutes.
 Along the way look out for the old windmill, and behind it a statue of a boy riding a dolphin, erected to commemorate the 1956 film Boy on a Dolphin with Sophia Loren which helped made Hydra famous.
-And if you want to walk on, the path continues to the beaches at Vlychos (20 minutes) and Plakes (30 minutes).
+And if you want to walk on, the path continues to Vlychos (20 minutes) and Plakes (30 minutes) beaches.

 Kamini harbour